-These Artificial Chemicals In Your Food Are Making You Fat
+These Chemicals Found In Food Items Are Making You Fat And Unhealthy

 Your food can contain a number of artificial chemicals which have a direct impact on body fat.